Key information

 Willing to learn

-We don’t expect foster carers to be experts, but caring for children or young people who need Out of Home Care requires relevant knowledge and skills to meet the needs of children affected by trauma.
-We are going to ask you to learn different ways of parenting to help a child who has experienced abuse and neglect to build relationships and skills for the future.
-We need carers to be open to building their capability through engaging with reading material or attending training that will assist them in their caring role.
+We don’t expect foster carers to be experts, but caring for children or young people who need foster care requires relevant knowledge and skills to meet the needs of children who have experienced trauma.
+We will ask you to learn different ways of parenting to help a children to build relationships and skills for the future.
+We need foster carers to be open to building their capability through reading material or attending training.

 Flexible and resilient

-Sometimes not everything goes to plan and a foster carer needs to be flexible.
-A sense of humour and an ability to ask the right person for help when this happens is important.
-A carer who shows resilience can help a child or young person build these skills for the future.
+Sometimes not everything goes to plan, and a foster carer needs to be flexible.
+Having the ability to ask the right person for help when this happens is important.
+A foster carer who shows resilience can help a child or young person build their own skills for the future.

 Children in care have a right to privacy and for their stories and circumstances to be kept confidential.
-Carers are asked to be respectful of the child or young person’s cultures or traditions and be open to them observing religious or cultural practices.
-Carers will be asked to actively encourage participation in Aboriginal cultural activities.
-Children need acceptance and respect for their families of origin and an acceptance of the right to have contact with their birth family and extended family.
+Foster carers are asked to be respectful of the child or young person’s cultures or traditions and be open to them observing religious or cultural practices.
+Foster carers will be asked to actively encourage participation in Aboriginal or Torres Strait Islander cultural activities.
+Children need acceptance and respect for their birth families of origin and an acceptance of the right to have contact with their birth family and extended family.

-In conjunction with the Tasmanian Commissioner for Children and the CREATE Foundation, a Charter of Rights (PDF, 888KB) has been developed for children living in Out of Home Care.
-Carers are expected to uphold these important rights.
+In conjunction with the Tasmanian Commissioner for Children and Young People and the CREATE Foundation, a Charter of Rights (PDF, 888KB) has been developed for children living in foster care.
+Foster carers are expected to uphold these important rights.

 Non-judgemental